AmmarElsherif2021/COOP/README.md

     -Limit work in progress -Manage flow
     -Make process policies explicit
     -Implement feedback loops
-    It was developed to run on Windows, MacOS, and Linux devices.
+    It should be developed to run on Windows, MacOS, and Linux devices.

-2.2 Product Functions
+##2.2 Product Functions

 • Register/Login – This is available for the unregistered users who wish to be allowed to contribute to the system’s community by either creating